SaiidZafari/SPFX-CASE-Project/README.md

 This project was created using Stop to use modern React.
 Pages are created using Function instead of Class.
-Data enters programs through SharePoint lists with code.
+Data enters programs through SharePoint lists using codes.
 With this stop, it helps to shorten the code and also makes it possible to use hooks like useState or useEffect.

 [picture of the solution in action, if possible]